Planning a 4 day Yosemite itinerary can feel overwhelming, especially with so many iconic hikes, viewpoints, and scenic drives to choose from.

 The hike to Sentinel Dome starts at the same parking lots where you park to hike to Taft Point.
 If you have the time and energy, you can do both Taft Point and Sentinel Dome the same day.
 Unfortunately, we didn’t have the energy to do both hikes the day that we hiked to Taft Point.

 Once you get to the dome you can get some nice views without going to the top of the dome.
 If you want next level views, you need to go to the top.
 Believe me you won’t be disappointed.
-You can read my post about the hike by clicking the link
+The Sentinel Dome hike can be found in my post about the best hikes to do in Yosemite.

 Tunnel View